-See the Bidding Calendar for important dates related to Spring 2017 course enrollment and bidding for oversubscribed classes.
+See the Bidding Calendar for important dates related to Fall 2017 course enrollment and bidding for oversubscribed classes.

 SAISbids is used at both the Washington and Bologna campuses of SAIS.
 MA students receive 1000 points entering their first semester and 100 additional points after each successfully completed full-time semester (4 courses).
 MIPP students receive a total of 1100 points and Ph.D. students receive a total of 1300 points.
 Points may be used to attempt enrollment in oversubscribed courses each semester a student is at SAIS.
 Students who are registered for oversubscribed limited-enrollment courses may use some or all of their bid points to attempt to gain entry to the class.
 The class is filled by those bidding the highest number of points.
 If a student bids and gains entry into a class, those points are deducted from their total bid points.
 No points are deducted if a student is unsuccessful.
 Students who registered for courses that went to bid but did not submit a bid are treated as having bid zero points.
 If two or more students have the same bid at the cut-off of enrollment, then a lottery is used to determine which of these students will be enrolled in the class.
 Students who bid more than their available points will not gain entry to the class.

 To bid on more than one course, you must access the bid form separately for each bid.
 If the total number of points you bid for all bids exceeds your total bid point balance, all of your bids will be disregarded.
 Furthermore, only bids from JHU email addresses will be considered, so please make sure that your JHU address is activated.

 § Example 1: A first-year MA2 student used 400 points during the fall semester to gain entrance to a class.
 That student currently has 1000+100-400=700 points available to bid.